 - The Peter Principle: After being ousted, Finrod appoints his youngest brother Orodreth as regent.
 Previously Orodreth had only governed little provinces and strongholds and all of sudden he had to rule a kingdom spanning two thirds of the subcontinent where the story happens.
 He was completely overwhelmed, trying to desperately keep everything together, while feeling inadequate and incompetent.

 - The Power of Love: A couple struggling for their loves sake succeeded where vast armies fighting throughout centuries in the name of revenge and hubris failed.
 Also, Beren stayed in the Halls of Mandos after dying — instead of leaving the World — just because Luthien told him to.
 Namo notes that he is defying the Laws of the universe by doing that.
-The Power of Love IS powerful, indeed.

 - Properly Paranoid: